LTLA/nclist-cpp/README.md

 ## Setting parameters

-Say we only want to report overlaps where the length of the overlapping subrange is not below some threshold.
+Say we only want to report overlaps where the length of the overlapping subinterval is not below some threshold.
 We can do so with the `min_overlaps=` parameter:

 ```cpp